chrisjobando/personal-website-v2/README.md

 ### How Are You Learning?

-I taught myself CSS through YouTube and am basically using that prior knowledge to code SASS (which is must simpler) As for React, I have some HTML5 and JavaScript experience and am using online documentation and YouTube to learn React.js!
+I taught myself CSS through YouTube and am basically using that prior knowledge to code SASS (which is must simpler) As for React, I have some HTML5 and JavaScript experience and am using online documentation and YouTube to learn

-## When Will This Replace Your Current Website?

-As of FEBRUARY 2ND, 2019, it has!
-I implemented responsive design right after launch and am working on more design updates